July 10, 2024

 Body Mass Index (BMI)

 The Body Mass Index (BMI) is a widely used method that calculates body fat based on height and weight.
-It is a quick and non-invasive way to measure body mass index and categorize individuals into various weight ranges, such as underweight, normal weight, overweight, and obese.
+It is a quick and non-invasive method for measuring body mass index and categorizing individuals into various weight ranges, including underweight, normal weight, overweight, and obese.
 However, BMI does not distinguish between muscle and fat mass, which can lead to inaccurate categorizations, especially for athletes or those with a muscular build.

 Skinfold Calipers